 At 9,000 feet above sea level, it can be a little tough to breath.

 Never having done too well with high altitude, before she could finish her first run down the bunny slope she was dizzy and seeing stars… in broad daylight.
 She decided that working the snow bunny angle, complete with a toddy by the fire, at the Iron Door lodge might be a better idea.

 The Iron Door takes its name from a legend that a stash of gold mined from the mountain was hidden by seventeenth century Jesuit missionaries somewhere in this vicinity.
 They supposedly buried it in an underground vault secured behind an iron door.

 The treasure has never been found, but we did find some pretty good soup.

-After our meal David took one more schuss down the slopes before we headed back down the mountain and returned to the summer-like climate.
+After our meal David took one more schuss down the slopes before we headed back down from the high country and returned to the summer-like climate below.